dylkot/cNMF/README.md

 pip install cnmf
 ```

 We recommend creating a [conda](https://conda.io/miniconda.html) environment to manage the required packages for cNMF.
-It can be created like below:
+It can be created as follows:

 ```
 conda update -yn base conda